 In the middle of all this, I really started feeling to live in that exact moment.
 And when talking about this, we cannot skip food.
 Napoli is most known for its pizza and pasta but there are so many other local specialties.
 Such as fresh mozzarella.

 Seafood is a must to try since by the Mediterranean you experience it with your every sense.
 You smell and see the waves, and you feel the warm Mediterranean breeze on your skin while the salty deliciousness takes over.
 As this octopus in the picture.

-As in any at least a bit touristic place, also in Napoli area you should follow the locals to find the best and most original food, such as this restaurant ‘Zona A’ in Pozzuoli.
+As in any at least a bit touristic place, also in Naples area you should follow the locals to find the best and most original food, such as this restaurant ‘Zona A’ in Pozzuoli.

 As another book to recommend, The Officer by Anthony Capella gives the tastes of Campania area by its delicious words.
 It is a novel but written in real frames of history, in the times of second world war.
 Though, just a little warning, after this you cannot resist to book the flights to try all those recipes described in the story.

-Only in a weekend, Napoli took its own place in my heart.
-I miss those amazing landscapes, juicy pieces of mozzarella, and the passion that the city and its inheritants deliver.
-I will really try to adapt the Neapoletan ability to enjoy life to my everyday experiences.
+Only in a weekend, Naples took its own place in my heart.
+I miss those amazing landscapes, juicy pieces of mozzarella, and the passion that the city and its inhabitants deliver.
+I will really try to adapt the Neapolitan ability to enjoy life to my everyday experiences.

-Enjoying a chilly moment on a beach close to Napoli
+Enjoying a chilly moment on a beach close to Naples

 Lido Vittoria, Italy

 As we say, there are two sides in the coin.
 In every place, time and culture there are always positive and negative aspects.
 How we find something is mainly about our attitude and our own behaviour.
 When we respect, try fearlessly another life style and let the people come to our hearts on their own way, we gain the most – openness and love.